Monday, October 14, 2024

 Considering the amount of quirky laughs found in Anthony C. Ferrante's feature film directorial debut, the flawed but at times somewhat scary ghost story Boo/Scream and Run (2005), it really is not all that difficult to comprehend his evolution into a contemporary auteur of intentionally "bad" but entertaining TV "horror" comedies like those of his Sharknado series (Sharknado [2013 / trailer], Sharknado 2: The Second One [2014 / trailer], Sharknado 3: Oh Hell No!
 [2015 / trailer], Sharknado 4: The 4th Awakens [2016 / trailer], Sharknado 5: Global Swarming [2017 / trailer] and The Last Sharknado: It's About Time [2018 / trailer]).

-With that mostly entertaining and harebrained franchise pretty much flogged deader than the bleached bones of a decade-dead horse by the time it ended, for his first follow-up genre film, Ferrante turned his attention away from what might be today's second most popular horror "monster" (killer sharks) to today's most popular genre monster: the flesh-eating zombie.
-But as perhaps to be expected, he decided to once again lean towards the cheesy and ridiculous — as evident by the TV movie's eye-catching title, Zombie Tidal Wave: The Swimming Dead.
-Unexpectedly enough, however, despite the cheesy title and the more than occasional intentional laugh the movie induces, Ferrante's movie is often played more straight than deadpan.
+With that mostly entertaining and harebrained franchise pretty much flogged deader than the bleached bones of a decade-dead horse by the time it ended, for his first follow-up genre film, Ferrante turned his attention away from what might be today's second most popular horror "monster" (killer sharks) to today's most popular genre monster: MAGA Republicans the flesh-eating zombie.
+But as perhaps to be expected, he decided to once again lean towards the cheesy and ridiculous — like, for real: who can take a title like Zombie Tidal Wave seriously?
+Unexpectedly enough, however, despite the cheesy title and the more than occasional intentional laugh the movie induces, Ferrante's movie is also often played more straight than deadpan.

 Trailer to